Preparing for termination

-Wrongful dismissal is a legal claim made before the courts that the employee was not provided with enough or length of notice/payment in lieu of notice when they were terminated from employment.
+Wrongful dismissal is a legal claim made before the courts that the employee was not provided with enough notice/payment in lieu of notice when they were terminated from employment.

 If the claim of wrongful dismissal is justified, the courts will look at the contract of employment, whether it’s in writing or not, and common law or civil law in Québec, to determine 'reasonable notice' and the appropriate financial compensation in lieu of notice.